Gluten Free Palushy (Ukrainian Style Gnocchi) – Recipe

 I already have posted a Gluten Free Varenyky receipe, so today I used the same gluten free flour to make the gnocchi.

-This recipe yields 30 pieces of gnocchi, which is enough for a meal for 2.
+This recipe yields 30 pieces of gnocchi, hence 2 servings.

 - 1 cup potatoes, cooked, mashed, and cooled

 - 1/4 cup Farmer Cheese (Friendship makes it too)

 - 1 whole egg, slightly beaten

 - 1/2 tsp. onion powder

 - 1/2 cup of chopped onions, fried (to served over dumplings)